Page 1 of 2

 Damn.

 Molly pauses.
-Her eyes snap off to the side, examining the far wall, and it has all the dignity of a roll of the eyes.
+Her gaze snaps off to the side, examining the far wall, and it has all the dignity of a roll of the eyes.

 “Take your time to get familiar with the room.”